NicoleLiggeri/intership-OC/README.md

 ## Day 19 (16/01/2025) - 5h
 Contrary to expectations, OpenAIRE does not register the SSOAR categories either as keywords or as categories.
 I have therefore proceeded with the alignment to the LCC.
 Although it is a database focused on social sciences, it also includes other disciplines.
 I attempted to use DOAJ for the alignment, but since they operate on different levels (DOAJ on journals, SSOAR on articles — although it collects them within journals), the attempt was eventually abandoned.
 For this reason, at present (with a few exceptions), the alignment is only based on a comparison of the label names.

+## Day 20 (17/01/2025) - 5h

+Materials available on bioRxiv are also found on OpenCitations (see, for example, the preprint with DOI 10.1016/j.jinsphys.2014.05.025).
+However, it is important to note that some of these preprints, like that one, have subsequently become articles and are now indexed in PubMed (so maybe that's why they are in OC now).
+In PubMed, these articles include MeSH terms, which are significantly more comprehensive compared to the labels bioRxiv might offer.
+For example, the article titled “Amino acid and carbohydrate tradeoffs by honey bee nectar foragers and their implications for plant-pollinator interactions” has a unique label on bioRxiv, which corresponds to “Plant Biology.”
+In PubMed, the labels are much more detailed: “Amino Acids / physiology; Animals; Bees / physiology*; Dietary Carbohydrates; Flight, Animal; Food Preferences*; Homing Behavior; Nutritional Physiological Phenomena*; Plant Nectar / physiology*; Pollination; Sucrose.”

+Some preprints are in the Pubmed database (registered as preprints) but not all preprints present on PubMed are also included in OpenCitations.
+For example, the preprint with DOI 10.1101/2024.06.05.597576 is indexed in PubMed as a preprint, with a clear mention of its origin from bioRxiv - still no mention in OC.
+On the other hand, not all biooRxiv preprints, even the older ones, are present in PubMed, however some are found in OpenCitations, such as the preprint with DOI 10.1101/017806.
+Therefore, it seems useful to collect this category of articles and preprints to better understand their distribution and indexing across bioRxiv, PubMed, and OpenCitations.

+Today, I have worked on a possible alignment between bioRxiv and OpenCitations, hoping it might be helpful.

+I have once again tried to address the alignment between MeSH terms and LCC (using DOAJ) but without significant results.